 Currently, there is a limited number of stem cell treatments proven to work in clinical trials.
 These include:

-- Stem cell treatment for cancer of the blood (leukaemia) – bone marrow stem cells (a variety of hematopoietic stem cells acquired from one’s bone marrow) are used in this type of stem cell therapy to fight leukaemia with very good results.
+• Stem cell treatment for cancer of the blood (leukemia) – blood-forming bone marrow stem cells (a variety of hematopoietic stem cells acquired from one’s bone marrow) are used in this type of stem cell therapy to restore the bone marrow and to fight leukemia with very good results.

-- Stem cell therapy for eye and skin problems – stem cell injections were tested in a variety of eye problems and skin problems and brought very good results.
+• Stem cell therapy for eye and skin problems – stem cell injections were tested in a variety of eye problems including loss of vision and skin problems include severe loss of the skin and brought very good results.